INTENT

 Our curriculum, intertwined with our Learning Powers of Resilience, Resourcefulness, Reflectiveness and Relationships, aims to enable all young people to become successful learners, who make progress and achieve.
 We want to educate confident and responsible individuals who are able to live safe, healthy and fulfilling lives, with the attitudes and attributes, skills, knowledge and understanding necessary for their future.

-Our core values of: Aspiration, Commitment, Honesty, Pride, Respect, Responsibility and Tolerance underpin everything we do in the curriculum.
+Our core values of: Aspiration, Kindness, Honesty, Pride, Respect, and Endeavour underpin everything we do in the curriculum.

 Aims for curriculum design